CEED Student Handbook - Student Services

 The PSU Writing Center offers help with writing at any level and in any discipline.
 The Writing Center is located on the Portland State campus on the first floor of Cramer Hall, Room 188.

 There are multiple computer labs available to students across campus.
 For locations and available hours refer to the lab schedule.
 Computer labs are available on PSU campus for student use.
 Computer lab use requires a Portland State University computer account (OAM).

 Students may print up to 500 copies per term in computer lab printers.
 After 500 copies, you will be charged $.25 per copy.

-The Metropolitan Instructional Support Lab, located in room 310 of the Graduate School of Education) is a dedicated lab for Graduate School of Education students, including those taking Continuing Education courses and programs.
-In addition to computer lab facilities, the MISL is home to a number of technology and media resources.
+Curriculum and Technology Services, located in room 270 of the Fourth Avenue Building, is a dedicated lab for Graduate School of Education students, including those taking Continuing Education courses and programs.
+In addition to computer lab facilities, CATS is home to a number of technology and media resources.

 The Office of Information Technologies (OIT) help desk provides assistance to Portland State University faculty, staff, and students in the use of computer-related technology.
 To reach the help desk from off campus call 503-725-4357 or toll-free 1-800-547-8887 ext.
 54357 or email firstname.lastname@example.org.
 Help desk phone support is available 24/7.

 In-person help desk hours are: